-In order to aid the public in the prevention of the spread of AIS, the MPRB has implemented a watercraft inspection program.
-Effective April 15, 2013 ALL boats, watercraft and watercraft equipment passing through the public boat launches on Lakes Calhoun, Harriet and Nokomis will require inspections for aquatic invasive species.
+In April 2013 the MPRB implemented a Watercraft Education and Inspection program.
+All watercraft and water related equipment passing through boat launches at Lakes Harriet, Nokomis, and Bde Maka Ska are required to have inspections looking for aquatic invasive species (AIS).
 Boats launched from the shoreline are not required to have an inspection.
-Boat launches will be closed when inspectors are not on site; be sure to check for current boat launch hours prior to your visit.
+Boat launches are closed when inspectors are not on site.
+Be sure to check for current boat launch hours prior to your visit.

-In addition to watercraft inspections, MPRB also implemented the following actions to prevent the spread of AIS:
+In addition to watercraft inspections, the MPRB also implements the following actions to prevent the spread of AIS:

-- Lake usage data collection at the launches
+- Boat launch usage data collection at the launches

 - Signage and additional trash receptacles to encourage proper bait disposal at launches, fishing docks, and high use shoreline fishing areas